lizraeli/note-calendar/README.md

 - Edit and save notes for each day
 - View notes in a monthly calendar layout
-- User authentication using Supabase
+- User authentication and database using Supabase
 - Responsive design with CSS Modules
 - Text editing with TipTap